Emotional-Toys/animals-delila/power/README.md

 ## Using a high-capacity external battery

+After getting into a big mess with the Waveshare HAT, choice of the PiJuice was better.
+Looking at the matter of not using the battery that came with the hat, there is [this](https://learn.pi-supply.com/make/how-to-setup-connect-your-pijuice-battery/).
 The key of this is that the battery is _not_ in the neighborhood, so the wires are connected according to the figure:

 ![image](/power/external-battery-connect.jpg)